micro/micro/docs/reference/cli.md

 # Dynamic commands

 When issuing a command to the Micro CLI (ie. `micro command`), if the command is not a builtin, Micro will try to dynamically resolve this command and call a service running.
-Let's take the `micro registry` command, because although t he registry is core service that's running by default on a local Micro setup, the `registry` command is not a builtin one.
+Let's take the `micro registry` command, because although the registry is a core service that's running by default on a local Micro setup, the `registry` command is not a builtin one.

 With the `--help` flag, we can get information about available subcommands and flags